fizalihsan/fizalihsan.github.io/source/technology/aws.md

 	* Should not overlap
 * Every account has a default VPC created in each region with a default subnet created in each Availability Zone.
 	* The assigned CIDR block of the VPC will be *172.31.0.0/16*
-	* Default VPCs contain one public subnet in every Availability Zone with the region, with a netmast of */20*
+	* Default VPCs contain one public subnet in every Availability Zone with the region, with a netmask of */20*
 * Orgs can extend their corporate data center n/w to AWS by using h/w or s/w VPN connections or dedicated circuits by using AWS Direct Connect.

 ### Subnets